ahsanzaman2489/dubizzle-frontend-task/README.md

 * To more focus on functionality against design , I covered mostly all test cases as well
 * Responsive design base on flex box
 * Child routing added for rending list
+* rendering 20 gist at the moment
+* Load more button will fetch 10 more results on click with debounce of one second
+* Card will forks and files if available in api response

 ## Git access token
 Please add you git hub access token from your setting -> developer options -> personal access token into .env file under